SourceMation/charts/charts/example-chart/README.md

 Soloution:

-1. Do not deploy this operator
+1. Skip the operator's depthyment

+OR

-2. If do not have cert-manager, just clean resources
+2. If do not have cert-manager installed, just clean resources

 ```bash
 kubectl get crd -o name | grep -i cert-manager | xargs kubectl delete